CESNET/metacentrum-user-docs/docs/access/perun/index.md

 # Perun

-User accounts in MetaCentrum are accessible through [CESNET instance of Perun](https://perun.aai.cesnet.cz).
+User accounts in MetaCentrum are accessible through [e-INFRA instance of Perun](https://perun.e-infra.cz).

 The Perun service will be useful when you need to: